Vulnerability in Recovery

 “Nope.”
 I took the food.
 “Thank you.”

-The distance from the cashier stand to the door and from the door to my car and from the outside to the inside of the car felt incredible.
+The distance from the cashier stands to the door from the door to my car and from the outside to the inside of the car felt incredible.
 I walked, one foot in front of the other, the weird sash and loud colors clinging to me.
 I unlocked the door and lifted my now excessive-feeling body into the driver’s seat.

 And then I sank my head onto the steering wheel and began to sob.

 It wasn’t that I was afraid of looking pregnant.
 I have been pregnant, and, then, I was proud of my round and full pregnant body!
 My body has been through many weight fluctuations, from the restriction and weight restoration of eating disorders and recovery to thyroid issues to pregnancy to just the fact of living in a human body that changes, and I have worked hard at learning to be gentle and accepting of this body, in its many different stages and ages.
-I wasn’t exactly sad because of a desire to look a particular way, but it felt like someone had just pointed a finger at me and implied that, if the shape of my body couldn’t be justified by pregnancy, then something must be wrong with me.
+I wasn’t exactly sad because of a desire to look a particular way, but it felt like someone had just pointed a finger at me and implied that, in the shape of my body couldn’t be justified by pregnancy, then something must be wrong with me.
 It felt like her attention on my belly was indicating a failure on my part, that my body was somehow not good enough.
 And I felt enormously frustrated with my own emotional response—how could I be so affected by a simple question, years into recovery?

 Sitting alone in my car, I could feel old eating disorder thoughts crawling around, awakened.
 I felt those thoughts that tell me there’s something wrong with my body and therefore with me.
 I felt those sharp thoughts that tell me I don’t deserve to be soft and safe and full and fed.
 I felt thoughts that told me I should not eat the food I had just bought.